teloxide/teloxide/CONTRIBUTING.md

 ### Developing with DevPod

-If you want, you can develop teloxide inside devpod container.
-You can read more about devpod [here](https://devpod.sh/docs/what-is-devpod).
+If you want, you can develop `teloxide` inside a DevPod container.
+You can read more about DevPod [here](https://devpod.sh/docs/what-is-devpod).

 Option 1: